-- Clean the thermometer well with soap and cold water, or alcohol.
+- I. Clean the thermometer well with soap and cold water, or alcohol.
 For a digital thermometer, push the button to turn it on.
 For a mercury thermometer, hold it at the end without the silver (or red) and shake it hard, with a snap of the wrist, until it reads less than 36°C / 96°F. - 2.
 Put the thermometer . . .

-in the armpit if there is danger that the person might bite the thermometer digital thermometer
+under the tongue (keep the mouth closed around it) danger that the person might bite the thermometer

-- Leave it there for 3 or 4 minutes.
-A digital thermometer will "beep" when it is ready. - 4.
-Read the temperature (see above). - 5.
+- 3. Leave it there for 3 or 4 minutes.
+The digital thermometer will "beep" when it is ready. - 4.
+Read it (see above). - 5.
 Wash the thermometer well with soap and cold water.
 Then wipe it with alcohol and put it away.

-PULSE (HEARTBEAT)
+Pulse (HEARTBEAT)

-The pulse tells you how fast the heart is beating and how hard it is working.
-After hard work or exercise, a healthy person's heart beats fast, but slows back to normal in a few minutes.
-A higher body temperature (fever) also causes the heart to beat faster.
+The pulse tells how fast the heart is beating and how hard it is working.
+After hard work or exercise, the heart of a healthy person beats fast, but slows back to normal in a few minutes.
 The heart usually increases 20 beats a minute for each degree (°C) rise in fever.